StoynovAngel/AliceFlight/README.md

 # Installation:
 No steps are required.

+# Swagger:
+## You can access the API here on:
+Start the server and go to this url: http://localhost:8080/swagger-ui/index.html#

 # Feature:
 <p>
     Alice want to book a flight.
 She does it by specifying origin and destination.
 It allows Alice to find all flights that she can get on.